jrblevin/markdown-mode/README.md

 the code block.
 You will be prompted for the name of the language, but may press enter to continue without naming a language.

-Similarly, strike through text is supoorted in GFM mode.
+Similarly, strike through text is supoorted in GFM mode and can be inserted (and toggled) using <kbd>C-c C-s d</kbd>.
+Following the mnemonics for the other style keybindings, the letter <kbd>d</kbd> coincides with the HTML tag `<del>`.

 For a more complete GitHub Flavored Markdown experience, consider adding README.md to your `auto-mode-alist`: